top of page

 The Finnish Overthrow!

-When Waino Ketonen was 21 years old in 1909, he won an amateur Greco-Roman wrestling tournament to become the Finnish "World" champion.
-(Greco-Roman is in fact the French wrestling folkstyle, with classical pretensions.)
-Finland didn't really have wrestling professionally, so W. Ketonen moved to the US the following year for the opportunity to make his sport a career, specifically to Massachusetts, where he had relatives to help him make his start.
+When Waino Ketonen was 21 years old in 1909, he won an amateur Greco-Roman wrestling tournament to be acclaimed in his home of Finland as "World" champion.
+(Greco-Roman is, in fact, the French wrestling folkstyle, with classical pretensions.)
+Finland didn't really have wrestling on a professional level, so W. Ketonen moved to the US the following year for the opportunity to make his sport a career—specifically to Massachusetts, where he had relatives to help him make his start.
 [1]

 It was in 1911, only two years after winning that Finnish championship, and only one year after going pro in the States, that Waino went back across the Atlantic for a wrestling tour of Northern England.
 [1] So he was, in fact, a relative rookie himself when he met a teen Riley and took him under his wing as a mentor.

-Sadly, it is not recorded what exactly led W. Ketonen to make this British trip, or whether he intended from the start to stay the whole four-fifths of a year that he did, or if opportunities or problems arose that extended his visit.
+Sadly, it is not recorded what exactly led W. Ketonen to make this British trip, or whether he intended from the start to stay a whole four-fifths of a year as he ended up doing, or if instead opportunities or problems arose that extended his visit.
 It may be that the graps-obsessed Lancashire region seemed an excellent proving-ground to put in repetitions and make money to start to build his career—in the 8 months he spent in the area, he would work 80 matches.
-Equally, he may havelike many wrestlers would after himbeen looking for the roots of the catch folkstyle of wrestling that was at the heart of the US style of pro wrestling that he found himself needing to adapt to.
+Equally, he may havelike many wrestlers would after himbeen looking for the roots of the catch folkstyle of wrestling that was at the heart of the North American style of pro wrestling that he had found himself needing to adapt to in his adopted home.

 If so, he may have been surprised to find himself in the position of a mentor rather than a mentee.
 After all, he can hardly have been teaching Riley specifically in the Catch style that he was just learning himself, but there was a lot of commonality between Catch and Greco-Roman, both having descended from Frankish wrestling traditions of the Middle Ages, (the Lancashire folkstyle having been brought to Northern England by Flemish immigrants,) and both being focused on lifting throws.
 [4] It’s very possible that training in multiple styles early on helped Riley learn the adaptability that allowed him to remain relevant as a wrestler and later as a trainer himself through all of the evolution in English professional wrestling that he would persist through down the decades.

-W. Ketonen returned to Massachusetts and had a remarkable career throughout the teens and 20s: he held and defended the World Middleweight championship more often than not.
+W. Ketonen returned to Massachusetts and had a remarkable career throughout the teens and 20s: he would hold and defend the World Middleweight championship more often than not.
 It is reported that in 1929 he pulled up roots from Massachusetts and relocated for a time to Palo Alto, California to coach amateurs at Stanford University in Greco-Roman who were hopeful of training up toward making a run at the 1932 Olympics.
 In 1934 he retired from pro wrestling for good.
 [1]

 Promotional Poster Featuring Middleweight Champ, W. Ketonen